nmrao/docker-samples/soapui/README.md

 # README

-Copy the following softwares and extract them in the same directory
+Download & copy the following softwares and extract them in the same directory

   - Apache-Ant 1.9.4 or higher
   - SoapUI 5.3.0